fonsp/Pluto.jl/README.md

 ### Input

 A Pluto notebook is made up of small blocks of Julia code (_cells_) and together they form a [***reactive*** notebook](https://medium.com/@mbostock/a-better-way-to-code-2b1d2876a3a0).
 When you change a variable, Pluto automatically re-runs the cells that refer to it.
-Cells can even be placed in arbitrary order - our intelligent syntax parser figures out the dependencies between them and takes care of execution.
+Cells can even be placed in arbitrary order - intelligent syntax analysis figures out the dependencies between them and takes care of execution.

+Cells can contain _arbitrary_ Julia code, and you can use external libraries.
+There are no code rewrites or wrappers, Pluto just looks at your code once before evaluation.

 ### Output